 By Nature Active Defense Stews Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The By Nature Active Defense Stews product line includes four canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The By Nature Active Defense Stews product line includes four canned dog foods.

 By Nature Beef Stew was selected to represent the other products in the line for this review.